andresg3/mysql-infra-automation/README.md

-# mysql-infra-automation
+# MySQL Infra Automation

-End-to-end automated MySQL deployment and management platform using Terraform, Ansible, and Python.
+This project automates the provisioning, configuration, and management of a MySQL database environment using **Terraform**, **Ansible**, and **Python**.
+It emulates a production-style setup including infrastructure as code, configuration management, and operational scripts.